 States That Have Approved Medical Marijuana for Anorexia

-Currently, four states have specifically approved medical marijuana to treat anorexia.
-These states include: California, Illinois, Maryland and New Mexico.
+Currently, five states have specifically approved medical marijuana to treat anorexia.
+These states include: California, Illinois, Maryland, New Mexico, and North Dakota.
 Washington D.C. allows medical marijuana for any debilitating condition.

 Seven states may allow anorexic patients to be treated with cannabis, but their case and condition have to first be approved.
 These states include Connecticut (condition may be approved by the Department of Consumer Protection), Massachusetts (condition must be presented in writing by physician), and Montana, Nevada and Oregon (conditions subject to approval).